 Title companies spend a high percentage of their operating revenue each year collecting, storing, maintaining and analyzing official records for information that affects title to real property.
 The issuance of a title insurance policy is highly labor-intensive.
 It is based upon the maintenance of a title "plant" or library of title records, in many cases dating back over a hundred years.
 Each day, recorded documents affecting real property are posted to these plants so that when a title search on a particular parcel is requested, the information is already organized for rapid and accurate retrieval.

-Trained title experts are able, with the aid of their extensive title plants, to identify the rights others may have in your property, such as recorded liens, legal actions, disputed interests, rights of way or other encumbrances on your title.
-Before closing your transaction, you can seek to "clear" those encumbrances which you do not wish to assume.
+Trained title experts are able, with the aid of their extensive title plants, to identify the rights others may have in the property, such as recorded liens, legal actions, disputed interests, rights of way or other encumbrances affecting the title.
+Before closing the transaction, a buyer can seek to "clear" those undesirable encumbrances.

-The goal of title companies is to conduct such a thorough search and evaluation of public records that no claims will ever arise.
+The goal of title companies is to conduct such a thorough search and evaluation of the public records that no claims will ever arise.
 Of course, this is impossible--we live in an imperfect world, where human error and changing legal interpretations make 100 percent risk elimination impossible.
-When claims do arise, title insurance companies have professional claims personnel to make sure that your property rights are protected pursuant to the terms of your policy.
+When claims do arise, title insurance companies have professional claims associates to make sure that your property rights are protected pursuant to the terms of the policy of title insurance.

-To conclude, when you pay for your title insurance policy, you are paying for a team of professionals who have worked together to deliver you a title insurance policy which represents protection for your ownership of real property.
+To conclude, the premium paid for the title insurance policy, includes the expenses of a team of professionals working together with information gathered from public records, and the instructions received regarding the title policy to cause a policy of title insurance to be issued which represents protection for the ownership of real property.

-Who can I look to for straight answers on title and closing costs?
+Who can I look to for answers regarding title questions and closing costs?

-Title or escrow company personnel are available to review and explain your title policy and your closing statement.
+Title professionals are available to review and explain the title policy and escrow professionals are available to review and explain the estimated or final settlement statement.